EdisonSenpai/ai-girlfriend-chatbot/README.md

 So have fun with my app and enjoy your conversation with Hatsune! ^^

-P.S. : This was actually a project for my Multimedia Application course which, by the way, received a full grade :>
+P.S. : This was actually a project for my Multimedia Applications course which, by the way, received a full grade :>

 ![HM](https://github.com/EdisonSenpai/aI-girlfriend-chatbot/assets/100487696/bc25b78f-72c2-4857-a705-c01534f32da6)